 In 1999, I retired to pursue my interest in art and music.
 My initial retirement years were in Collingwood, where I established a knowledge base for painting in oil and sculpting soapstone.
 I re-established my love of playing music by playing trumpet in the Georgian Sound Big Band and playing trumpet, tenor sax and flute as a member of Eh Train Trio.

 Living in Guelph since 2009, I continue to take great pleasure in sharing my art and music.
+I married fellow artist Michelle Leblanc in 2012.
 For 6 years the Whitestone Gallery was a major interest with an exciting group of talented members.
-Each Autumn Michelle and I participate in the Guelph Studio Tour by opening our home to visitors to see where we create our artwork.
-Folks can come by and visit our studio and gallery throughout the year at 346 Suffolk St W, Guelph.
+We continue our interest in creating and sharing our artwork.